An interview with Kalpana Kocchar, Chief Economist, World Bank, South Asia Region.

 Both institutions – the Bank and the Fund – work on a quota [basis] and the quota is determined, broadly speaking, by size, which is the size of the economy, population and a couple of other variables.
 Not surprisingly, in spite of the fact that we have had slow growth in the last two or three years in the United States, the U.S. remains the biggest member.
 Any adjustment of the formula or any recalculation to take into account recent developments does not change that – it does not change the U.S.’ dominant position in the quota calculations.

-There have been long arguments over the years about what weight you should give to these variables, but I think the one robust result is that regardless of how you weight these different variables, [the U.S. dominates] because it is a much bigger economy than the others in the world.
+It is the size of the economy and there have been long arguments over the years about what weight you should give to these variables, but I think the one robust result is that regardless of how you weight these different variables, [the U.S. dominates] because it is a much bigger economy than the others in the world.
 That is a point that needs to be kept in mind.
 That will always remain the case.

 What then will change, and has changed, is the relative position of the others.
 In particular the ones that have increased in size and importance by any of these variables are countries like South Korea, China and, to some extent, Brazil and Russia.